astrosilverio/braga/README.md

 To give an entity, like a cat, abilities, the cat needs to be associated with components, specifically instances of components.
 For example, to give the cat the quality of being alive, give the cat an instance of the `Living` component class; that `Living` instance will store whether on not the cat is alive.

-The S of ECS is for System; Systems let you group together Entities for simultaneous updates.
-I don't really know how threads work right now so this is just a skeleton.
+The S of ECS is for System; Systems let you group together Entities for simultaneous updates, and provide a service interface for making changes to Entities with a specified Component profile.

 ### Why I am writing this package